Danhogg/bossMachineStart/README.md

 # Boss Machine

 This is a project from Codecademy.
-The main description of the project will be provided with each piece that was coded in by myself.
+The main description of the project will be provided and will state the parts that were coded in by myself and anything left to code I will eventually add.

 ## Project Overview